aeberspaecher/pyoptics/design.rst

   Use:
   - Chirp z transform as a zoom FFT for better pupil sampling
-  - classes for each ingredient (mask, wavefront, apodisation) (allows to store a state [e.g. Zernike basis sizes, norms or ordering conventions] as well as easy usage [when the object are callable])
+  - classes for each ingredient (aperture mask, wavefront, apodisation) (allows to store a state [e.g. Zernike basis sizes, norms or ordering conventions] as well as easy usage [when the object are callable])
   - describe each defining component by only one vector (for optimization purposes - however, we might be able to write a calling function that does unpacking magic)

   Capabilities:
-  - allow object and image side defocus
+  - allow object and image side defocus (really?)
+  - use correct radiometric correction
   - compute a PSF
   - compute images
     - how to do that in a sensible way?
 Incoherent: from PSF?
 Coherent: